samtbjs/Farm-Voice/README.md

 - **🎙️ Tap & Speak** — Ask a farming question by voice or by typing, in your preferred language, and get a short, practical advisory back.
 - **🔊 Voice-First, Not Text-First** — Every AI response can be read aloud via text-to-speech, so literacy is never a barrier to getting help.
 - **🌐 Multilingual by Design** — Select from Indic languages (Hindi, Tamil, Telugu, Marathi, Kannada, English) for both speech recognition and spoken responses.
-- **📋 Expert Escalation (Prototype)** — Flag a diagnosis for human follow-up, simulating a direct link to a local Rythu Seva Kendra (Farmer Service Centre) for cases needing expert attention.
+- **📋 Expert Escalation (Prototype)** — Flag a diagnosis for human follow up, simulating a direct link to a local Rythu Seva Kendra (Farmer Service Centre) for cases needing expert attention.
 - **⚡ Fast, Focused UX** — A two-button home dashboard gets farmers into the flow they need in one tap, with clear loading and error states throughout.

 ---